 The hippocampus, akin to a seahorse in shape, holds a pivotal role in cognitive aging and memory function within the brain.
 Over the years, researchers have diligently probed its mysteries, yet a gap persisted in understanding how age or diseases alter its various subfields.

 A groundbreaking study, spearheaded by scholars from Western and Maastricht University in the Netherlands and published in the esteemed journal Proceedings of the National Academy of Sciences, unveils fresh insights into the perfusion dynamics within a healthy brain.
-By scrutinizing the hippocampal perfusion map, which delineates the distribution and volume of blood flow, researchers can now juxtapose it against damaged hippocampi, paving the way for enhanced diagnostic capabilities in like Alzheimer's, epilepsy, and schizophrenia, while fostering healthy cognitive aging.
+By scrutinizing the hippocampal perfusion map, which delineates the distribution and volume of blood flow, researchers can now juxtapose it against damaged hippocampi, paving the way for enhanced diagnostic capabilities in neurological disorders like Alzheimer's, epilepsy, and schizophrenia, while fostering healthy cognitive aging.

 “By harnessing advanced computational techniques like unfolding, we unravel the intricacies of perfusion characterization, a frontier yet to be explored in living humans,” elucidates Haast, underscoring the study's pioneering nature.
 Involving eleven healthy participants, the study eclipses conventional MRI scan durations, condensing imaging sessions to a mere five minutes, thus enhancing accessibility and expediting diagnostic evaluations of hippocampal health.